Skip to Main Content

 • Diarrhea

-Some people may have no symptoms at all or have some, but not all of the symptoms.
+Some people may have no symptoms at all.
+Many have only some, but not all of the symptoms.
+Symptoms can also vary, depending on whether you are vaccinated.

 Symptoms may develop within 2 to 14 days after you are exposed to the virus.
 Most often, symptoms appear around 5 days after exposure.
 However, you can spread the virus even when you do not have symptoms.